ashwinkumar12345/ethereum-intro/README.md

 > ## What's Ethereum?

-- N/W of nodes
+- N/W of nodes (computers)
-- It's used to transfer money and store data
+- Used to transfer money and store data
 - Anyone can download an Ethereum client and run a node
 - Each node has a complete copy of the blockchain

 > ## Interfacing with Ethereum

 - For Developers: web3.js
-- For Consumers: Metamask or Mist Browser
+- For Consumers: Metamask (chrome extensiomn) or Mist Browser

 > ## Metamask Setup